SAP-archive/smb-assistant-bot/server/README.md

   * Option 1 - Cloud Foundry:
   <br/>You have registered a trial or enterprise account of SAP Clout Platform Cloud Foundry.
 Please follow this [tutorial](https://developers.sap.com/australia/tutorials/hcp-cf-getting-started.html) about getting started with SAP Clout Platform Cloud Foundry.
   * Option 2 - Local Server:
-  <br/>Or you have a server with NodeJS 6.0(or above) install, where the smb-recast-server is deployed and running.
+  <br/>Or you have a server with NodeJS 6.0(or above) installed, where the smb-recast-server is deployed and running.
 * (Only applicable for Cloud Foundry option)You have downloaded and installed [the Command Line interface of Cloud Foundry](https://developers.sap.com/australia/tutorials/hcp-cf-getting-started.html#b80b6511-aee6-493b-9faf-01e9ffb2a8fb) on your development machine, which will be used to deploy the smb-recast-bot server app into Cloud Foudnry.

 ### Part 1-ERP Configuration